Emyrk/nampower/EVENTS.md

 Fire when a spell cast applies an aura.
 "Self" covers casts that land on the active player (including cases where the active player is the caster with no explicit target); "Other" covers all other targets.

 These events are gated behind the `NP_EnableAuraCastEvents` CVar (default 0).
 Set it to `1` to enable.
+**Note:** some auras do not have spell effects and won’t trigger these events; the BUFF/DEBUFF gain events are the only way to track those.

+These events are primarily intended for basic tracking of aura applications when buff/debuff caps prevent normal GAINS events from firing.

 Parameters:
 1.  int spellId